kaufguy/AnyLogger/README.md

 });
 ```
 ## Handlers
 Handlers are objects which provides a 'write' function that receives a string message, log level and data.
 According to configuration, log messages are routed through the handlers so they can do some logging work with them.
-Handlers can provide their own API that would be available when retriving their instance through [getHandlerByType](#anyloggergethandlerbytypetype).
+Handlers can provide their own API that would be available when retrieving their instance through [getHandlerByType](#anyloggergethandlerbytypetype).
 AnyLogger comes with one default 'console' handler and AnyLoggerMax also comes with 'html' and 'service' handlers.
 You can provide your own custom handler and set it with [addHandler](#anyloggeraddhandlerhandler) or with [settings](#settings).
 You can set the handler as a function or an object.
 ```javascript
 var loggerInst = logger.create({
 	handlers: [handlers: [function(message, level, data){console.debug(message)}],